wpbrown/oakproxy/README.md

 A user account, MSA, or gMSA must already created and configured to run the OAKProxy service.
 The service account must be trusted for "any protocol" constrained delegation to any of the backend services you intend to proxy. gMSA is the recommended service account type if your environment supports it.

 Ensure the service account has rights to logon as a service on the host server.
-If OAKProxy is directly serving HTTPS and you are using a cert in the system store, make sure the service account has acccess to the certificate.
+If OAKProxy is directly serving HTTPS and you are using a cert in the system store, make sure the service account has access to the certificate.

 ### Configure a gMSA for Constrained Delegation

 Given `oakproxyComputerName` to be the name of the server hosting OAKProxy and `proxiedServiceSpns` to be the SPNs of the services being proxied to, below will create a gMSA to run OAKProxy.
 This assumes your domain is already [setup for gMSAs](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/create-the-key-distribution-services-kds-root-key).
-In a Highly Available deployment of OAKProxy, `$server` would be set to an AD Group that contains all the computer objects hosting OAKProxy, not a single comptuer object.
+In a Highly Available deployment of OAKProxy, `$server` would be set to an AD Group that contains all the computer objects hosting OAKProxy, not a single computer object.
 ```PowerShell
 $oakproxyComputerName = '...'
 $proxiedServiceSpns = @('http/app1','http/app1.corp.contoso.com', '...')